The Children of Lir: A Fascinating Irish Legend

 Most Prominent Gods – Tuatha de Danann – Connolly Cove

-Bodb Dearg, the new king, wanted to win Lirs support so he decided to arrange a marriage between Lir, who had been widowed, and one of his daughters.
-Lir married Bodb’s eldest daughter Aoibh (Eva) and they both had a happy life.
-They had four children, one girl called Fionnuala, and three boys who were named Aodh, Conn, and Fiachra.
-It also believed that the four children were extremely beautiful and charming.
-Sadly, this happy marriage did not last for long; Eva got sick and died a few days later.
+The couple had four children: one girl named Fionnuala and three boys named Aodh, Conn, and Fiachra.
+It is believed that the four children were fantastic and charming.
+Sadly, this happy family did not last for long; Aoibh got sick and died a few days later.

-You might expect that Lir’s and Bodb’s feud arose after this, but that couldn’t be further from the truth.
-The two men were grief stricken but both loved the family Eva left behind.
+You might expect that Lir’s and Bodhbh’s feud arose after this, but that couldn’t be further from the truth.
+The two men were both grief-stricken and loved the family Aoibh left behind too much to pursue their rivalry.

 The New Mother